LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/private-messages-overview.md

 To disable this feature, please contact your LivePerson representative.

 {: .notice}
-**Please note** this feature will be available to customers in phases, beginning rollout on Sunday, May 17th.
+**Please note:** This feature will be available to customers in phases, beginning rollout on Sunday, May 17th.
 Please contact your LivePerson representative for more details.

 **Limitations**
 * Private messages are not available to bot agents at the moment, only to human agents.